pseewald/fortran-einsum-example/README.md

 # fortran-einsum-example

 This project goes back to a talk I gave at the [FortranCon conference 2020](https://tcevents.chem.uzh.ch/event/12/).
-It demonstrates how to develop generic APIs in Fortran using polymorphism and a preprocessor by the example of tensor contraction / Einstein summation.
+It demonstrates how to develop generic APIs in Fortran by making use of polymorphism and generic programming techniques.
+This specific example implements a tensor contraction / Einstein summation API.
 To learn more have a look at the [presentation slides](presentation.pdf).

 ## Examples